randdusing/cordova-plugin-bluetoothle/readme.md

 ## Example ##
+1. Create an out of the box Cordova application
+2. Copy and paste the /www folder in /example to your Cordova application
+3. Install the plugin using the steps below.
-Please see the sample application!
-The write and writeDescriptor functions will need to be edited with actual values before using.
+4. Modify write and writeDescriptor functions with actual values.